-So how can Elastiq continue to provide you with an attractive interest rate?
+How does Elastiq provide such an attractive interest rate?

-Moreover, since it is a life insurance plan as well, it does provide you with a death benefit.
+Since Etiqa is also a life insurance plan, it provides you with a death benefit too.

 In the event that you pass on before the policy matures (i.e. when you reach 100 years old), Etiqa will pay 106.8% of the account value.